automationhacks/automationhacks.github.io/_posts/2020-06-24-equivalence-partitioning-and-boundary-value-analysis.md

 Boundary value analysis and equivalence partitioning are test design techniques and often go hand in hand.
 They are applicable in a wide variety of different situations, most commonly used when you have to design test cases for an app or component that can have a large set of possible inputs.

-Let&#8217;s break it down and understand what they mean.
+Let's break it down and understand what they mean.

 ## An example